abhiramkg2000/hover_chessboard/README.md

-This repository contains a Maze App made with React+Typescript.
+This repository contains a Path Finder App made with React+Typescript.